You are here

 Digital libraries are supposed to foster reuse of digital content but it is hard to combine content from different sources.
 We are building prototype software that (1) converts different types of courseware to an XML interchange format based on OpenDocument and other specs/standards (2) enables the content to be disaggregated, recombined, re-styled and endowed with SCORM reporting behaviors and (3) realizes instructional design through the use of the SCORM (or IMS) Simple Sequencing.
 Will demo, discuss and am happy to talk about the bigger picture of reusability in educational digital libraries and standards if given a longer slot.

 The aDORe Archive is a write-once/read-many storage approach for Digital Objects and their constituent datastreams.
 First, XML-based representations of multiple Digital Objects are concatenated into a single, valid XML file named an XMLtape.
 Second, ARC files, as introduced by the Internet Archive, are used to contain the constituent datastreams of the Digital Objects.
 The software was developed by the LANL Digital Library Research & Prototyping Team and is available under GNU LGPL license.

-Los Alamos National Laboratory, R
+Los Alamos National Laboratory, Research Library

 This talk will discuss the core development activities of the â€œQuality

 Metricsâ€ project at Emoryâ€™s Woodruff Library.
 This project is being

 conducted under an IMLS grant to research requirements for and build

 a working prototype digital library search system.